 1. RankBrain and BERT

-Google's RankBrain and BERT updates have completely changed the way we look for information.
-For one, they allow us to provide the search engine with scraps of information about our problem and it delivers the results we want.
+Google's RankBrain and BERT updates completely changed the way we look for information.
+For one, they allowed us to provide the search engine with scraps of information about our problem and it delivers the results we want.

 Here’s an example I often use to illustrate this point: